Ants invading house

 Why Ants Invade Homes

-There are a number of reasons why ants would suddenly invade your home.
+There are several reasons why ants would suddenly invade your home.
 Their primary focus is on food, and they send out search parties from spring through summer and into the autumn months.

 When the weather is dry, ants may come in search of water, and you can sometimes find them clustered around the rim of a tap, drinking from a droplet of water.